U.S. official says Washington believes Saudi attacks came from southwest Iran

-Three officials, speaking to Reuters on condition of anonymity, said the attacks involved both cruise missiles and drones, indicating that they involved a higher degree of complexity and sophistication than initially thought.
+Three officials, speaking to Reuters on condition of anonymity, said the attacks involved both cruise missiles and drones, indicating that it involved a higher degree of complexity and sophistication than initially thought.

-The officials did not provide evidence or explain what U.S. intelligence they were using to make the evaluations.
-Such U.S. intelligence, if it could be shared publicly, could increase pressure on Washington, Riyadh and others to respond, perhaps even militarily.

-Iran denies involvement in the strikes.
-Iran's allies in Yemen's civil war, the Houthi movement, claimed responsibility for the attacks.
-The Houthis say they struck the plants with drones, some of which were powered by jet engines.

 Saudi Arabia sought to reassure markets after the attack on Saturday halved oil output, saying on Tuesday that full production is now back.